Checkmate (Jadakiss song)

-"Checkmate" is a song by the American rapper Jadakiss, released as a promotional single on March 9, 2005, on Ruff Ryders Entertainment/Interscope Records.
-The song uses instrumental "Air It Out" from Big Noyd's album Only the Strong, produced by The Alchemist.
+"Checkmate" is a song by the American rapper Jadakiss, released as a promotional single on March 9, 2005, by Ruff Ryders Entertainment/Interscope Records.
+The song uses the instrumental "Air It Out" from Big Noyd's album Only the Strong, produced by The Alchemist.

 "Checkmate" is a diss track aimed at 50 Cent, a response to 50 Cent's diss track "Piggy Bank".
 "Checkmate" was in heavy rotation on hip-hop radio and reached number 56 on Billboard's Hot R&B/Hip-Hop Songs chart.

 Background

 50 Cent had a feud with Ja Rule since 1999.
 In 2004, Jadakiss and Fat Joe appeared on Ja Rule's song "New York".
 50 Cent saw it as them "helping" Ja Rule while 50 Cent was "destroying him", so he started feuding with them as well.
 50 Cent's second album, The Massacre, was released on March 3, 2005.
 The album included the song "Piggy Bank" which contained mentions of a number of rappers 50 Cent had feuds with, including Jadakiss.

-According to Jadakiss, initially he wasn't interested in beefing with 50 Cent.
+According to Jadakiss, initially he was not interested in feuding with 50 Cent.
 "That was really a lot of media hyping it up", he said to Vibe magazine.
 He changed his mind once people, including his friends, started asking whether or not he had heard "Piggy Bank" and if he will respond to it.
 Jadakiss decided to use instrumental "Air It Out" from Big Noyd's album Only the Strong, produced by The Alchemist.
 50 Cent previously used this instrumental for his Murder Inc. diss song "I'm an Animal".